glongh/research-realtime-collaborative-filtering/README.md

 Research only - Do not use in production
 ```

-This is an attemp to implement Real Time collaborative filtering based on the following research paper:
+This is an attempt to implement Real Time collaborative filtering based on the following research paper:
 https://www.sciencedirect.com/science/article/pii/S0166361513002352